VII. Unexpected Galactic Redshifts

 such as QSOs and even radio galaxies.
 In pursuit of insights

-from the Ambartsumian-Arp cosmogony of ejection of higher
+cosmogony of ejection of higher redshift compact galactic

-redshift compact galactic objects from lower redshift AGNs
+objects from lower redshift AGNs (see chapter IX),

 referring to the DIR (declining intrinsic redshifts)